takenet/messaginghub-client-csharp/Readme.md

 ## Getting Started

-To get started with the Messaging Hub Client, see [our SDK documentation](http://messaginghub.io/docs/sdks/getting-started).
+To get started with the Messaging Hub Client, see our SDK documentation [here](http://messaginghub.io/docs/sdks/introduction).

 An introdutory application can be found [here](https://github.com/takenet/messaginghub-client-csharp/tree/master/src/Samples/GettingStarted), but we encourage you to use the *Messaging Hub Application Template* as described below.